|Max Headroom||open||Bridge Clearance||

 With so many versions of the 205 to choose from, how does one decide?
 Well, quite easily.
-The hulls are the same, the running surfaces are all identical, but the differences lie in the gel scheme, the interior fit-and-finish, and of course, the functionality.
-Let’s take a look.
+The hulls are the same, the running surfaces are all identical, but the differences lie in the gel scheme, and of course, the functionality.
+Let’s take a look--

-The basic GT is a sporty bowrider with a retro flair of the GT Series.
-With the GT series Glastron brings back the classic “reverse spear” graphics.
+The basic GT 205 is a sporty-looking bowrider with a retro flair.
+With all models in the GT Series Glastron brings back the classic “reverse spear” graphics.

-Here the sporty side (S) is taken up a notch with upgraded graphics on the GTS 205.
-She also adds more items to the standards list.
+Here the sporty side (S) is taken up a notch with upgraded graphics on the GTS 205 both outside and inside.
 Base engine is still the same, but options can bring the power level up to 300-hp with the engine supplied from either MerCruiser or Volvo Penta.

 The upgraded graphics are first on the spotters list for how to pick a GTS 205 from the crowd.
 But notice how the “reverse spear” is still present.

 In the GTS 205, the standard non-skid platform is upgraded with a rubber mat.
 The extended swim platform seen here is optional on all models and we recommend it, as it adds enormous utility to the boat as well as safety because it extends past the lower unit when it is in the down position.